Washington-Hillsdale Internship Program

 Discover D.C.

 The Washington-Hillsdale Internship Program (WHIP) provides Hillsdale College undergraduates the opportunity to participate in academically intensive, semester-long internships or teaching apprenticeships in Washington, D.C., while continuing their Hillsdale education.
-WHIP is open to Hillsdale juniors and seniors of all majors.
-All WHIP students must have completed Politics 101, “The U.S. Constitution, prior to leaving for D.C. as well as participated in “Pathway to Professionalism” with Career Services.
+WHIP is open to Hillsdale sophomores, juniors, and seniors of all majors.
+All WHIP students must have completed Politics 101, “The U.S. Constitution,” prior to leaving for D.C., as well as participated in a one-hour one-on-one meeting with Career Services.
+This meeting is not to be scheduled until the student has been accepted into WHIP.

 Apply to WHIP